 Truchuelo et al., 2020, Clinical efficacy of a cosmetic product containing snail secretion filtrate, Journal of Cosmetic Dermatology

-➡️ clinical trial, improvement of skin hydration and tolerance
+➡️ clinical study, improved hydration and skin tolerance

 Gentili et al., 2018, Snail secretion filtrate stimulates fibroblast migration and wound healing, Molecules